Brangwyn Hall: History

+Organ

+The pipe organ (Organ Neuadd y Brangwyn) has four manuals.
+It was designed by Henry Willis & Sons, and was originally built in 1921 for the Elite Picture Theatre, Nottingham.
+It was relocated in October 1934.

 Description

 The Brangwyn Hall is used for awards ceremonies and social events as well as classical music concerts and rock concerts.
 Among the ceremonies held at the Brangwyn Hall are the annual Chinese New Year celebrations (for the Chinese community in Swansea).
 The graduation ceremonies for students graduating from University of Wales Trinity Saint David were also held there, before they moved to the newly built Swansea Arena, and then reverted to the hall in July 2025.
 Swansea University uses Brangwyn Hall as an external examination venue.
 The BBC National Orchestra of Wales frequently uses this venue when performing in Swansea.

 Additionally, the BBC has filmed some scenes from the Doctor Who episodes "Silence in the Library" and "Forest of the Dead", as well as "The Big Bang".
 The hall was also used as a filming location for the 2019 Channel 4 miniseries The Accident.

-The hall has a concert organ, with four manuals, designed by Henry Willis & Sons which was originally built in 1921 for the Elite Picture Theatre, Nottingham.